EinarLogiOskars/dvdrental-python/README.md

 Now the docker app should be up and running on your computer the last thing we need is a UI for the app, \
 you can find one I created in React here: \
 https://github.com/EinarLogiOskars/react-frontend.

+### Testing

+To run the tests, again navigate to the project directory in a terminal and run `docker-compose exec backend pytest -v`.